refresh-bio/kmer-db/README.md

 Parameters:
 * `common_table` (input) - file containing table with numbers of common k-mers produced by `all2all`, `new2all`, or `one2all` mode.
 * `measures` - names of the similarity/distance measures to be calculated, can be one or several of the following: `jaccard`, `min`, `max`, `cosine`, `mash`.
 If measures are not specified, `jaccard` is used by default.
+* `-phylip-out` - store output distance matrix in a Phylip format.

 This mode generates a file with similarity/distance table for each selected measure.
 Name of the output file is produced by adding to the input file an extension with a measure name.